 "Markku Klami's Cinque miniature (for solo guitar) presents itself as miniaturist musical genre paintings, as the name of the composition might suggest.
 The musical elements holding the miniatures together – pedal points, asymmetric rhythmics, extensive use of triplets, repetitive motifs – all these suggest that all these miniatures were painted in the same situation, as variations of the same atmosphere.
 The cyclical unity of the composition is intensified further by the fact that each miniature opens with tones that end the preceding miniature, and also by the fact that the first and last tone of the composition are the same."

 - Juha Torvinen (work commentary on Patrik Kleemola's debut album "Perchitarrasola")

-Residing in Helsinki, Markku continues his work drawing inspiration from both urban areas and nature.
-The arid sceneries of remote places, the vast seashores and forests serve as an important counterweight for him in the fast-paced lifestyle of our modern culture.
+Residing in Helsinki, Markku draws inspiration from both urban areas and nature.
+The arid sceneries, the vast seashores and forests serve as an important counterweight for him in our fast-paced culture.